katiejolly/blog/notes.md

 Try following the advice given in [this](https://stackoverflow.com/questions/35386124/embedding-a-r-leaflet-map-on-a-jekyll-site-hosted-on-github) SO post.
 It essentially creates to embed in jekyll.

 I need to put `maps: true` in the front matter of my post.

+Also put
+`output:
+  html_document:
+    self_contained: no` in the front matter before knitting the original rmarkdown.